5 Mindfulness Techniques: Reduce Anxiety and Reclaim Focus

 1. Deep Breathing Exercises

 Harvard Health outlines how deep breathing is more than a relaxation trick—it’s a scientifically supported way to reset the body’s stress response.
-When we breathe deeply, we activate the parasympathetic nervous system, which lowers the heart rate, reduces blood pressure, and calms the mind.
+When we take a deep breath, we activate the parasympathetic nervous system, which lowers the heart rate, reduces blood pressure, and calms the mind.
 It’s our natural built-in stress regulator.

 How to Practice It: